codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 </code></pre>

-The `conj` operation does not modify the collection but return a copy of it instead
+The `conj` operation does not modify the collection but returns a copy of it instead

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (let [original [1 2 3 4] copy (conj original 5)]